Justinianic Plague Not a Landmark Pandemic?

 The researchers also reassessed available plague genomes to trace the origin and evolution of the plague strains responsible for the outbreak, which certainly killed people across Eurasia, though the exact number is unknown.

 History and Biology

 Newfield joined this study as part of Georgetown University’s Environment Initiative.
-His focus on the history of infectious disease and climate in the first millennium CE are inspired by his passion for discovering and communicating the complexities behind the spread of a disease.
+His focus on the history of infectious disease and climate in the first millennium CE is inspired by his passion for discovering and communicating the complexities behind the spread of disease.

 Newfield believes that by using diverse data to analyze past disease epidemics such as the Justinianic Plague, researchers across disciplines will gain a more accurate understanding of both history and biology that will aid humanity moving forward.